 It suffices to copy PowerShell.exe from the C:\Windows\System32\WindowsPowerShell\v1.0 folder to the user directory, rename it to something different from PowerShell.exe, and voila – it can be executed.

 The default setting of the Remote Desktop connection allows access to the client’s local drives.
 The attacker can copy PowerShell.exe from there, rename the executable, and run it.
-In many cases, there are folders that didn’t end up in the blacklist and, therefore, can be accessed.
+In many cases, there are folders that didn’t end up in the block list and, therefore, can be accessed.

 How to safeguard Remote Desktop connections